O-X-L/calamary/README.md

   To overcome the DNAT restriction, of losing the real target IP, the proxy will have a lightweight forwarder mode:

   <img src="https://wiki.superstes.eu/en/latest/_images/squid_remote.png" alt="Proxy forwarder" width="400">

+* Transparent traffic interception will be the focus.

+  Setting the environment-variables 'HTTP_PROXY', 'HTTPS_PROXY', 'http_proxy' and 'https_proxy' for all applications and HTTP-clients may be problematic/too inconsistent

 ## Roadmap